 Amazon's Alexa is available on a wide range of devices, but its skills can varyAmazon

-Alexa can already do a lot of things out of the box, but there is a catalogue of thousands of 'skills', which are like apps and enable the assistant to do much more.
+Alexa can already do many things out of the box, but there is a catalog of thousands of 'skills,' which are like apps and enable the assistant to do much more.